 Donkey Kong and Mario would eventually branch out on their own, and star in a number of their own series.
 They still meet up in some of Mario’s spinoff games, but I don’t think DK should simply be classified as a “Mario character.”
 I think of it like when Iron Man and Thor meet up in the Avengers films.
 You wouldn’t call Thor an “Iron Man character” would you?

-Mario would go on to have a stronger resume than any other character and gaming, and DK isn’t too far behind.
+Mario would go on to have a stronger resume than any other character in gaming, and DK isn’t too far behind.
 And they both got their start in a little arcade game that – had licensing not fallen through – would have starred Popeye and Bluto!
 Hard to imagine what video games would look like if Shigeru Miyamoto’s original classic didn’t have its own original characters.
 I shudder to think.

 Nintendo may be mysteriously silent on the occasion, but don’t worry Mario and Donkey Kong, we remember!